"We must always take sides. Neutrality helps the oppressor, never the victim.

 Public education activities are performed by staff, volunteers and interns who have press, media, video, graphic arts, audio and event management skills.

 Intervention work is conducted by volunteer researchers, analysts, writers and issue leaders collaborating with a network of skilled "go to" professionals and highly placed experts in all sectors of the horse industry.

 Legislative work is carried out with the advice and assistance of top lobbyists, strategists and political insiders to help us write, promote and enact new and stronger horse protection laws.

 Our staff and volunteers work in home-based offices.

 For our staff and volunteers, working in their own space and setting their own hours gives them the flexibility and convenience necessary to work for us.

 This gives our organization the freedom to recruit from among the most highly skilled and knowledgeable staff available.

 Additionally, working this way substantially reduces our overheads, and allows us to build a phenomenal team without the usual hiring constraints.

 During re-organization, The Horse Fund moved its administrative offices to Louisville, Kentucky.

-As of this writing, The Horse Fund has four staff and approximately 120 volunteers working virtually around the clock in 13 countries including the U.S.
+As of this writing, The Horse Fund has five full time and two part time staff with approximately 120 volunteers working virtually around the clock in 13 countries including the U.S.